Re-imagining the Hardy-Weinberg Law: The new proof

 \section{The new proof}

-Let $M$ and $F$ be the random maternal and paternal genes in a child.
-Then we have \\

-{\bf Lemma.
-(Gametic independence)} {\it Under random mating, $M$ and $F$ are randomly chosen from the respective pools of genes in the mothers and fathers, and they are independent.} \\
+Under random mating, a progeny comes about by three steps: \begin{enumerate} \item Sampling of parents. \item Sampling of gametes, given parents. \item Fusion of gametes. \end{enumerate} Mendel's First Law combines steps 2 and 3 to obtain the genotype distribution from each mating type.
+Combining step 1 with the First Law necessitates summing over mating types, hence the algebraic complexity.
+The simplicity in the new proof stems from first combining steps 1 and 2, which occur independently within the maternal and paternal populations. \\

 {\it Proof.} Suppose there are $n$ mothers.
-Put their genes as rows in an $n \times 2$ matrix.
-Random mating means to to choose a row at random, and by Mendel's First Law, a gene is chosen at random from this row.
-Hence, the maternal gene is chosen at random from the $2n$ genes.
-The process is analogous for the fathers, and the two processes are independent. $\Box$ \\
+Put their alleles as rows in an $n \times 2$ matrix.
+Random mating means to choose a row at random, and by Mendel's First Law, an allele is chosen at random from this row.
+Hence, the maternal allele is chosen at random from the $2n$ alleles: $\Pr(M=a_i) = p_i^m, i=1,\ldots,k$.
+The process is analogous for the fathers, and the two processes are independent, so $\Pr(M=a_i,F=a_j) = p_i^mp_j^f, 1 \le i,j \le k$. $\Box$